t-nelis/wasm-design/CAndC++.md

-`float` and `double` are the IEEE 754-2008 single- and double-precision types, which are native in WebAssembly. `long double` is the IEEE 754-2008 quad-precision type, which is a software-emulated type.
+`float` and `double` are the IEEE 754-2008 single- and double-precision types, which are native in WebAssembly. `long double` is the IEEE 754-2008 quad-precision type, which may be a software-emulated type.
 For performance and compatibility with other platforms, `float` and `double` are recommended for most uses.